-The manager confirms that the Magpies are yet to receive an offer for the coveted France international but admits to worry over his rumoured departure to one of Europe's giantsNewcastle manager Alan Pardew says that no formal bid has arrived for Yohan Cabaye but concedes that, should a big offer come in, the Magpies would "have to react to that".
+The manager confirms that the Magpies have yet to receive an offer for the coveted France international but admits to worry over his rumored departure to one of Europe's giants.

-The 27-year-old has been the subject of public interest from reigning Ligue 1 champions Paris Saint-Germain, whilst Manchester United and Tottenham are reportedly also keen on his services.
+The 27-year-old has been the subject of public interest from reigning Ligue 1 champion Paris Saint-Germain, while Manchester United and Tottenham are reportedly also keen on his services.

 "As it stands at the moment there have still been no offers," he told The Chronicle.
 "He remains our player and myself and the fans would love to see him stay come September and still be in a black-and-white shirt.
 For me, of course I want to keep him.